Ancient Medicine for Modern Life

 -

-Dizziness, face drooping, neuralgia, migraines, loss of balance, post viral fatigue, post- concussion, tremors, shingles pain, restless leg syndrome.
+Dizziness, atrophy, neuralgia, migraines, loss of balance, post viral fatigue, post- concussion, tremors, shingles pain, restless leg syndrome.

 -